Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 are quite suitable for applying this simulation code.

-One uses here the time decentered scheme in aimpl=0.6, while the time centered scheme in the explicit code (aimpl=0.5) is used in
-another directory of molecular dynamics simulations.
+One uses here the time decentered scheme in aimpl=0.6, while the time centered scheme in the explicit code (aimpl=0.5) is used in other directory of molecular dynamics simulations.
 It is noted, however, that finite errors in the divergence term accumulate which must be corrected if the finite difference coordinate space are utilized.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length),